Oriental Limited

-The Oriental Limited started in December 1905 as a St. Paul–Seattle train; the route was extended to Chicago in 1909.
-In summer 1926 it was scheduled Chicago to Seattle in 70 hours.
+The Oriental Limited name was in use by December 1905 as a St. Paul–Seattle train; the route was extended to Chicago in 1909.
+A new Pullman-equipped train debuted in June 1924 powered by an oil-burning steamer with electric power utilized in western Washington.

 It was the premiere train on its route until 1929 when the Empire Builder started.
 The Oriental Limited name disappeared in 1931, and during the Great Depression and beyond the Great Northern operated only one through train between Chicago and the coast.
 The Oriental Limited name returned in 1946, when the railroad's secondary through train was resumed, but that train became the Western Star in 1951.